k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_management_window.md

 The Task Management window is the home page of the TDM App.
 It is the central hub for browsing, organizing, and acting on TDM tasks.
 The window opens when the user clicks **Tasks** in the top navigation bar and selects the **Task Management** tab.

+**All TDM users — Admin, Owner, and Tester — can access the Task Management window**.
+The tasks displayed depend on the user's permission group and the execution permissions set by each task's creator.

 ![Task Management window](images/task_management_window.png)

 ## Window Layout